crypto-org-chain/chain-main/CODE_OF_CONDUCT.md

 ## Moderation
 These are the policies for upholding our community’s standards of conduct.
 If you feel that a thread needs moderation, please contact the above mentioned person.

-1. Remarks that violate the Crypto.org Chain standards of conduct, including hateful, hurtful, oppressive, or exclusionary remarks, are not allowed.
+1. Remarks that violate the Cronos POS Chain standards of conduct, including hateful, hurtful, oppressive, or exclusionary remarks, are not allowed.
 (Cursing is allowed, but never targeting another user, and never in a hateful manner.)

 2. Remarks that moderators find inappropriate, whether listed in the code of conduct or not, are also not allowed.